-Under the rule of the 3 other allied forces the economy flourished in West Berlin, and as the Soviet Union ransacked and pilfered all valuables from the East side….conditions deteriorated significantly.
+Under the rule of the 3 other allied forces, the economy flourished in West Berlin.
+As the Soviet Union ransacked and pilfered all valuables from the East side….conditions deteriorated significantly.
 When East Germany finally became its own country in 1949 privileges of its citizens were severely restricted.
-By the 1950’s most of the citizens had had enough and hundreds of thousands were crossing the border into West Berlin.
+By the 1950’s most of the citizens had had enough.
+Hundreds of thousands East German citizens were crossing the border into West Berlin.
 Most of those who were able to escape were young professionals that were flown into West Germany for work.
 By 1961 nearly 2.7 million people escaped East German.

 The Soviet Union tried to circumvent this mass exodus by attempting to take over West Berlin, even threatening Nuclear Warfare.
-In the middle of the night August 12th, 1961 the Berlin wall was completed by digging holes for concrete posts, stringing barbed wire, telephone wires were cut and railroads were blocked for all 91 miles of it.
+In the middle of the night August 12th, 1961 the Berlin wall was completed.
+Holes were dug for concrete posts, stringing barbed wire, telephone wires were cut and railroads were blocked for all 91 miles of it.
 Whatever side you decided to be on the night of August 12th was the side you were doomed to stay for the next 28 years.

 Three days after its initial construction it was replaced by concrete blocks and topped with barbed wire again.
 In 1965 it was replaced again by a concrete wall with steel.
 The most ominous version was the one finished in 1980…a 12 foot high, 4 feet wide concrete cage.
-Later additions included an inner wall that created a ‘no man’s land’ that was about 300 feet of the deadly ground.
+Later additions included an inner wall that created a ‘no man’s land’, 300 feet of the deadly ground.

 How is Berlin Now?

 After the fall of the Berlin wall, Germany was reunified in October 1990.
 Since 2000 it has been the center of a cosmopolitan entrepreneurial scene.
-There are many Germans that want to make amends for the past, and remarkably there is a lot of construction and rebuilding still happening in Berlin.
-The city is clean and modern, yet still faces it’s past with an open mind and heart and most importantly courage.
+There are many Germans that want to make amends for the past.
+Remarkably there is a lot of construction and rebuilding still happening in Berlin.
+The city is clean and modern, yet still faces it’s past with an open mind, heart & courage to do so.

 I told my guide, Sean Stewart of Berlin Historical Walks, that his job was to change my mind about Berlin & make me love Germany because I had been taught the opposite.
-I left Berlin that evening, heart aching for that which the people had both witnessed and endured regardless of religion or race.
+I left Berlin that evening, heart aching for that which the people had both witnessed.
 Where there is heartache there is also hope, this country is stunningly beautiful, the people are ever so kind (at least of what I observed), they care about their city and have the courage to face their past & celebrate the future.
-Berlin humbled me in ways I did not anticipate nor expect, and I cannot wait to return to explore more of not only this city but the country.
+Berlin humbled me in ways I did not anticipate nor expect.
+I cannot wait to return to explore more of not only this city but the country.